 “Ode to Grecian Urn” is among the most discussed poems, which is a naked example of John Keats’ love for Greeks through romantic poetry.
 He compares art with mortality in this ode.
 He calls art immortal and humans mortals.
 Art, he says, will remain forever, whereas humans will fade and pale one day.
 A Greek artist has sculptured some images on the urn and Keats has something to say about it.
 He felt in it the calm “grandeur” of Greek art, its symmetry and simplicity, and lastly sense of proportion, its subordination of parts to the whole.
 He is a lunatic for beauty and beauty is the soul of his poetry.

-Thus, in his imagination, he remembers people of Greeks who are introduced to him through Greek literature.
+Thus, in his imagination, he remembers people of the Greeks who are introduced to him through Greek literature.
 Keats’ Hellenism is notable in this regard.
-Not only Greeks but also people of medieval period are matter of interest for him.
-Some of his poems are on medieval period.
-So, John Keats’ love for past also increases the strength of his romantic poetry and makes him a perfect romantic poet.
+Not only Greeks but also people of the medieval period are matters of interest for him.
+Some of his poems are about the medieval period.
+So, John Keats’ love for the past also increases the strength of his romantic poetry and makes him a perfect romantic poet.

 Keats Loves Nature:

 John Keats’s poetry is an example for upcoming romantic writers.
 He ignored classicism and preferred romanticism.
-In that time, when other poets were talking about the French revolution and social issues, Keats bounded himself to write poetry for the sake of pleasure.
-In short, John Keats’ love for past, the quest for beauty, escapism and imaginative realism are fine examples that he is first in the list of the romantic poet.s
+At that time, when other poets were talking about the French revolution and social issues, Keats bounded himself to writing poetry for the sake of pleasure.
+In short, John Keats’ love for the past, quest for beauty, escapism and imaginative realism are fine examples that he is at the top of the list of the romantic poets.